alzuewa/ecommerce-lambdatest/README.md

     <img title="Allure TestOps Dashboard" src="media/testops_dashboard.png">
 </p>

 Allure TestOps is integrated with Jenkins, and test results are shown in the dashboard.
-Automated tests are also can be run from Allure TestOps directly.
+Automated tests can also be run from Allure TestOps directly.

 ---